 So as Marisa continue investigating she came across rape camps in among the reeds and canyons of San Diego, forced labor in the pruned and pristine agricultural fields, and children turned out in Tijuana’s infamous Zona Norte.
 She knew something had to be done and began to envision a “safety corridor.”
 Then through a UNICEF conference on human trafficking Marisa was introduced to coalition building and the advantages of strategically pulling resources to create a continuum of services for victims.

 Thus 1997 was a landmark year.
-This was the year that the coalition was founded and began to coordinate services and advocate on behalf of victims.
+This was the year that the coalition was founded and constituted as a 501(c)3 and began to coordinate services and advocate on behalf of victims.
 Today the coalition encompasses over 150 government and non-governmental agencies in the United States and Latin America who are dedicated to combating trafficking and empowering victims so that they may return to families, friends, and daily life.